yaroslav-shv96/Advanced-SQL-MySQL-for-Ecommerce-Web-Analytics/Mid Course Project/README.md

 # MID COURSE PROJECT
-:paperclip: ## The Situation
+:paperclip: **The Situation**

 Maven Fuzzy Factory has been live for ~8 months, and your CEO is due to present company performance metrics to the board next week.
 You’ll be the one tasked with preparing relevant metrics to show the company’s promising growth.

-:paperclip: ### The Objective
-Use SQL to :
+:paperclip: **The Objective**

+**Use SQL to:**

 Extract and analyze website traffic and performance data from the Maven Fuzzy Factory database to quantify the company’s growth, and to tell the story of how you have been able to generate that growth.

-Tell the story of your company’s growth, using trended performance data Use the database to explain some of the details around your growth story, and quantify the revenue impact of some of your wins
++ Tell the story of your company’s growth, using trended performance data
++ Use the database to explain some of the details around your growth story, and quantify the revenue impact of some of your wins
-Analyze current performance, and use that data available to assess upcoming opportunities
++ Analyze current performance, and use that data available to assess upcoming opportunities

-:paperclip: ### QUESTION
+## QUESTION
-1. - Gsearch seems to be the biggest driver of our business.
-Could you pull monthly trends for gsearch sessions and orders so that we can showcase the growth there?
+:round_pushpin: **Gsearch seems to be the biggest driver of our business.
+Could you pull monthly trends for gsearch sessions and orders so that we can showcase the growth there?**

-Steps :
+**Steps:**

-Extract month from date, calculate relavant sessions and orders based source is gsearch Aggregate to find conversion rate for every month sessions
++ Extract year and month from date, calculate relavant sessions and orders based source is gsearch

-Query:
+**Query:**
 ```sql
 SELECT
 YEAR(website_sessions.created_at) AS yr,